cleverdevil/squishy/README.md

 ## Features

-Squish has a focused set of features designed to make the process of selecting, transcoding, and downloading your media as frictionless as possible:
+Squishy has a focused set of features designed to make the process of selecting, transcoding, and downloading your media as frictionless as possible:

 * Attractive web interface to browse your media and transcoded files, including